snaphat/windows_bt_baseband_av_mod/README.md

 Additional Notes
 -
+* The *COD Major* and *COD Type* registry entries don't appear to behave exactly as documented by Microsoft.
+  * COD Major entry appears to be ignored if COD Type entry exists.
+  * COD Type will actually result in bits 8 and bit 9 of the baseband (part of the Major Device Class) being set if the registry entry is a value above 7F (hex) and below 100 (hex).
+  * COD Type values higher than FF (hex) (an invalid number) will result in COD minor class being set to 0, not 1 (COD_COMPUTER_MINOR_DESKTOP) as MS indicates in the documentation.
+* Android applications that display COD can be used to aid in debugging which type is returned for which value.
-The same type of baseband modification will work for Linux's bluetooth stack as well.
+* The same type of baseband modification will work for Linux's bluetooth stack as well.
 But, I was unable to get the Linux A2DP sink role to work reliably during my testing with Linux.